-Two undesignated cultural heritage assets (UCHAs) are also recorded within 300 m of the scheme.
-There is no connectivity between the scheme and the UCHAs e.g., the nearest lies outwith the trunk road boundary approx. 240 m north of the scheme.
+Twenty-four undesignated cultural heritage assets (UCHAs) lie within 300 m of the scheme.
+Three of these UCHAs are depicted as being within the scheme extents, but construction of the motorway has removed any surface evidence of these features.
+There is no connectivity between the scheme and the remaining UCHAs, e.g., the nearest lies approx. 100 m west of the scheme extents.